arkku/ihex/README.md

     ihex_write_bytes(&ihex, my_data_bytes, my_data_size);
     ihex_end_write(&ihex);

+The function `ihex_write_bytes` may be called multiple times to pass any amount of ASCII data at a time.

 The actual writing is done by a callback called `ihex_flush_buffer`, which must be implemented, e.g., as follows: